 Ryoka had her iPhone.
-She’d kept it even thought she’d gone to a whole new world.
+She’d kept it even though she’d gone to a whole new world.
 Whereas Erin hadn’t.
 True, she didn’t usually bring her phone on bathroom breaks, but if she ever got back she’d take one everywhere she went.
 And she’d bring an emergency backpack of everything—

 If she ever went back.
 Erin slapped her head.

 Nothing good happened when she thought about home.
 The only thing that ever happened was—well, weeping and moping and crippling desperation.
 That’s why Erin had stopped thinking about it on purpose, starting all those days ago when she’d cried herself to sleep in a broken inn in the middle of nowhere.